For Members of the U.S. Armed Forces

 - You need to take action on an application that you submitted via StudentLoans.gov on or after January 2, 2014.

 Private loans are designed to meet the gap between the student’s financial aid package and the cost of attending college.
-These loans are offered by private lenders and may be more expensive than the Federal Direct Loan programs.
-You should always apply for federal student loans before using private lenders.
+These loans are offered by private lenders and have different terms and repayment options than the Federal Direct Loan programs.
+You should always consider federal student loans before using private lenders.

 Compare the terms of the loans from several private lenders before choosing.